 A Diploma in Using the Group as the Medium for Supervision

-I continue to engage in Professional Development and clinical supervision to maintain my clinical efficacy and competancy and continue to support others through my role as student tutor with those on the Institute of Group Analysis, Group Supervision Diploma.
+I continue to engage in Professional Development and clinical supervision to maintain my clinical efficacy and competancy and in 2022 completed an 80 hour course to provide therapy online showing my commitment to therapy that is accessible.

 My practice is confidential complies with GDPR and works within the BACP Ethical framework.